7th Grade, Lina Iris Viktor-inspired painting

 Classroom Agenda

-Art Class begins with an introduction through warm up questions or a warm up drawing assignment.
-After an introduction to the day’s lesson, I use direct instruction to explain the objective of the day, how to use scaffolding tools and art materials to complete the day’s tasks.
+Art Class begins with an introduction through warm up questions or a warm up drawing assignments.
+After an introduction to the day’s lesson, I use direct instruction and demonstration to explain the objective of the day, how to use scaffolding tools and art materials to complete the day’s tasks.
 Afterwards, through independent and group exercises; student’s study, practice and learn about art history, art processes and how to creatively solve problems.

 Classroom Environment

-My main motivation for my students is to show how they are as a creative individual.
+My main motivation for my students is to show who they are as a creative individual.
 Creating a classroom environment suitable for inclusivity, safety and a place for true expression is established with mindful art teaching and consistent classroom practices.

 Student Art Projects